Practice Less, Explain More: LLM-Supported Self-Explanation Improves Explanation Quality on Transfer Problems in Calculus: Abstract

 \section{Abstract}

 We conducted a between-subjects experiment (N\,=\,92) comparing three conditions in a calculus learning environment: no self-explanation (\textbf{control}), \textbf{menu-based} self-explanation, and \textbf{open-ended} self-explanation with LLM-generated feedback.
 All conditions showed positive learning gains within a fixed 60-minute practice session, with no significant between-condition differences in post-test performance.
 On transfer questions, the \textbf{open-ended} condition produced significantly higher-quality explanations than \textbf{control} on ``Not Enough Information'' (NEI) problems ($\beta$\,=\,+11.9 percentage points, $p$\,=\,.030), though the corresponding NEI multiple-choice accuracy advantage was not significant ($p$\,=\,.183).
 Moreover, across all post-test open-ended explanations, the \textbf{open-ended} condition showed a marginally significant advantage ($\beta$\,=\,+7.3\%, $p$\,=\,.057).
-These findings suggest that LLM-supported open-ended self-explanation can improve explanation quality on NEI transfer problems, with weaker evidence across broader transfer explanation measures.
-Notably, these effects emerged even though learners in the open-ended condition completed substantially fewer practice problems within the same practice time.
+These findings suggest that LLM-supported open-ended self-explanation can improve explanation quality on NEI transfer problems, though the evidence is weaker across broader transfer explanation measures.
+Notably, these effects emerged even though learners in the open-ended condition completed substantially fewer practice problems during the same amount of practice time.

 \keywords{Self-explanation \and Large language models \and Intelligent tutoring systems \and Mathematics education \and Transfer of learning}